 When a plethora of answers can be expected for a question that is not easily separable (unlike country of origin), then we must ask ourselves: do I really need this dropdown?
 An empty cell might serve you better where everyone can type in their answer.

-Creating good UI design is a difficult task.
-Users expect interfaces to be stylish, simple and user-friendly at the same time.
+Creating a good UI design is a difficult task.
+Users expect interfaces to be stylish, simple, and user-friendly at the same time.